-Our Camp operates 1 week this summer and .
-We offer a variety of programs, including aquatics, handicraft, archery, BB guns, and a well-stocked trading post.
+The Camp Gorsuch staff are a dedicated team, who are eager to serve and support your goals for your Packs camp experience.
+We offer a variety of programs including aquatics, handicraft, archery, BB guns, and hiking.
+We also have a well-stocked trading post where your scout can learn the basics of money management.

-The following information will help serve as a guide for your pack to have a wonderful summer camp experience.
+The following information will help serve as a guide for your Pack to have a wonderful summer camp experience.
 Camping is the great outdoor adventure of Scouting.
 The most crucial element of camping is that each scout should have the opportunity that the handbook promises.
+Let's have a great summer at your own local Scout camp, Camp Gorsuch!